ksvan/node-red-contrib-komfovent/reverse.md

 so-x fields are shown with a property data-selected="1" is currently active, but no property if not active. om-x fields are shown with a property data-selected="1" is currently active, but no property if not active. oc-x fields are shown with the same property if selected, but also set to 0 if not active.

+## HTTP
+Det device has a built in webserver.
+This does not seem to return anything but 200 OK, even if wrong password, wrong input data in POST etc.